Do you want to improve website SEO?

 And as you would expect, this tool isn’t just for analysing how fast your website runs on desktop, it covers all devices.

-Once the test is run, you’re not left high and dry, Google will generate suggestions to make your website faster.
+Once the test is run, you’re not left high and dry, Google will generate well defined suggestions to make your website faster.

 4. Google Trends